• Skip to main content

 As a result, green tea is watery and not thick and frothy like matcha.
 It has a very light and clear hue.
 The taste is delicate, and the smell is fragrant while.
 You can intensify the flavor of green tea by allowing it to steep for a longer period in the teapot.

-Pricing and Versatility
+Pricing And Versatility

 Green tea comes in a multitude of blends, variants, and prices.
 The cheapest varieties are the mass-produced ones from big brand labels costing a few cents per cup.
 But even rare, high quality green teas will set you back less than $1 per cup.
 The best brands of green tea all cost far less than good matcha.

 Most green teas are cheaper than matcha, which can range in price from $15 to $25 for up to 25 cups.
-It costs more because it is grown in specific locations in Japan, and because of the more involved and costly growing methods.
+Matcha costs more because it is grown in specific locations in Japan, and because of the more involved and costly growing methods.
 That said, you can get matcha that was made in China for much lower prices.

 Matcha, comes in different variants based on color, grade, and flavor.
 The high-end varieties have a smoother flavor and a vibrant jade-like hue.
 They can be costly but are also available as affordable variants well within the modest budget of the average tea lover.